SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You create constants and variables using the same syntax, with one difference:
 Use ``let`` to declare a constant and use ``var`` for a variable.
-The value of a constant can be assigned only once, although it does not need to be known at compile time.
+The value of a constant
+does not need to be known at compile time, as long as it assigned only once.
-The value of a variable can be assigned multiple times.
+This means you can use constants to give a name to values that you determine once but use in many places.

 .. testcode::